Samantha Brown

-She is currently a resident of Brooklyn, New York.

 Early life

 Brown was born in Dallas, Texas, in 1970, but her family soon moved to New Castle, New Hampshire, where she grew up and graduated from Pinkerton Academy in Derry, New Hampshire.
 She performed with Music and Drama Company with award-winning designer Brian Sidney Bembridge; took 12 years of voice lessons; attended Chapman University, and transferred to Syracuse University to study musical theater.
 As stated in one of her episodes in Passport to Europe, she is of Scottish and German descent.